 Choose trees with berries to attract birds and provide perches and nesting sites.
 Or, for abundant harvests, grow apple, pear or cherry trees.

-If you’re not sure where to place your tree, growing it in a pot could be the solution – position it in different locations and take it with you if you move.
+If you’re not sure where to place your tree, growing it in a pot could be the solution – position your tree in different locations and take it with you if you move.
 This is also useful if you need to protect the tree in winter.

 If you’re looking for something really small, consider shrubs.
 Many can be crown lifted to give the look of a small tree while being shorter in stature – shrubs to try this with include viburnums, lilacs and elaeagnus.